jrybacek/hide-a-post/readme.txt

 Tested up to: 5.3
 Stable tag: 1.0

-A WordPress plugin to hide posts and pages from non-administrators by category.
+A WordPress plugin to hide posts from non-administrators by category.

 == Description ==